Thursday, 11 July 2013

 Distance 20 km

 Ascent 101 m, descent 27 m

-When we crawled out at 6:30 am, the sun was slanting through the tamarisks onto the dusty ground and threatened a scorching day to come.
+When we crawled out at 6:30 am, the sun was slanting through the tamarisks onto the dusty ground and threatening a furnace-like day to come.

 We packed up and moved to a picnic table near the entrance for breakfast, waving goodbye to the helpful grandfather, who was the only other soul awake.

 Once back over the bridge, we turned right into a square beside the canal, and found a convenient boulangerie, where we got our standard issue of baguette, croissant and pain aux raisins.

 The bar in the Grande Rue was already half full of early morning coffee drinkers and we joined them for an excellent second breakfast.

 We even got our hands on the local paper, the Indépendant, which was lying on the counter.
 It seemed to be even more parochial than the Midi-Libre, if that were possible, but we enjoyed it.

 After this promising start we went back to the canal and this time we took the footbridge which led to the rocky breakwater dividing the canal from the lagoon.